You must be amazed why I have shared the following graphic of search engine result?

 But there is no guarantee that your website URL will be indexed.

-That is why you should always submit your website to major search engines (e.g. Google, Yahoo!, Bing and Ask).
+That is why you should always submit your website to major search engines (e.g., Sitemap Google, Yahoo!, Bing and Ask).

-A sitemap is nothing but a combination of web pages connected in an organised manner.
+A sitemap is nothing but a combination of web pages connected in an organized manner.

 These combinations consist of a document used as a planning tool for web design or a list of web pages arranged in a hierarchy.